BPD and Me: Managing Borderline Personality Disorder

 Borderline personality disorder (BPD) is a mental health diagnosis that affects the way people think and feel about themselves and the world around them.
 BPD is a complex mental health challenge - people living with the disorder struggle with emotional regulation, and often have other mental health diagnoses.

-Symptoms for BPD may include:
+Symptoms for Borderline personality disorder may include:

 • Strong emotions (ex. anger, fear, happiness, or shame)